preneond/preneond/README.md

 ### Hi there 👋

-I’m Ondrej Prenek, Machine Learning Engineer with **5 years of work experience** in the AI & Machine Learning field, developing projects for the clients, using different languages like Python, C/C++, Java.
+I’m Ondrej Prenek, ML Engineer, currently working as a freelancer - developing projects for the clients, using different languages like Python, C/C++, Java.

 Feel free to contact me using links below ⬇️.